openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/brainstem
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Brainstem' is a regional part of brain.
+   :definition: Is a regional part of brain. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002298)]
-   :description: The lower portion of the brain through which the forebrain sends information to, and receives information from, the spinal cord and peripheral nerves.
-Major functions located in the brainstem include those necessary for survival, e.g., breathing, heart rate, blood pressure, and arousal.
-(NIDA Media Guide Glossary).
-Note that the definition of brainstem varies in different nomenclatures, for example, some definitions include the diencephalon.
+   :description: Stalk-like part of the brain that includes amongst its parts the medulla oblongata of the hindbrain and the tegmentum of the midbrain. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002298)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101444
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002298#brainstem-1
    :name: brainstem